 The State Health Insurance Assistance Program (SHIP) is a government program with trained counselors in every state.
-Here is a list of the State Health Insurance Assistance Programs in each state we serve:

-- In Oregon, the SHIP is called Senior Health Insurance Benefits Assistance (SHIBA). - In Washington, the SHIP is called Statewide Health Insurance Benefits Advisors (SHIBA).
+• In Oregon, the SHIP is called Senior Health Insurance Benefits Assistance (SHIBA).

-SHIP is independent (not connected with any insurance company or health plan).
+SHIBA is independent (not connected with any insurance company or health plan).
 It is a state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare.

-SHIP counselors can help you with your Medicare questions or problems.
+SHIBA counselors can help you with your Medicare questions or problems.
 They can help you understand your Medicare rights, help you make complaints about your medical care or treatment, and help you straighten out problems with your Medicare bills.
-SHIP counselors can also help you understand your Medicare plan choices and answer questions about switching plans.
+SHIBA counselors can also help you understand your Medicare plan choices and answer questions about switching plans.